 The only extraordinary sensation comes from the fact that the nearest

-wheels are, indeed, very near — almost at my knee line.
-This results in
+wheels are, indeed, very near, this results in

 ultra-sharp turn-in and a sense that the car is pivoting around you.

 Despite all its

 tiny flaws, this car really works great.
 It's accurate, tight and very